 It’s been a long fifteen or twenty years, but SEO slogs on.
 Bewildering newbies and be-deviling the old hands, there should be nothing left to surprise us.
-For some, just the fact that SEO is still relevant is a surprise for many of us.
+For some, just the fact that SEO Marketing is still relevant is a surprise for many of us.
 Rest assured.
 It is.
 But we’re going to go out on a limb and suggest that 2014 promises to be another exciting, at times dramatic, and even more interesting year than last year.
 No matter what anyone said this time last year, SEO is important, manageable and something you’ll want to be paying attention to.

 Hopefully you’re a little more relaxed with your site and getting your skills together.
 Now, here are the biggest issues you’re going to need to know to conquer your market in 2014.

 If you haven’t conquered this one, it’s time to stop putting it off.
 Authorship is only going to continue to grow in importance.
 Other markup, specific to industries and business models is going to make your coding work a little heavier, and on Google+ it’s only going to get more important.
 Google’s pairing up with the Structured Data Markup Helper Tool is something you or your webmaster need to deal with.
-But rest assured, by mid winter, structured data, more and more of it, are going to be a big part of your SEO changes and site improvements.
+But rest assured, by mid winter, structured data, more and more of it, are going to be a big part of your SEO Marketing and site improvements.

 This is more important than ever – and if you follow some of the logic that Google seems to follow you’ll see why.
 Google favors authority, for brands just like it does for authors.
 But building a brand can seem just like building a reputation.
 Put some attention into making your business name into an authority and a cool person.
 It’s not that difficult.